 Research conducted by William Albrecht in the 1967 also showed the connection between conventional fertilizers and declining nutritional value.
 In his study, soybeans grown with conventional fertilizers produced more soybeans but were lower in calcium and phosphorus than soybeans grown without the conventional fertilizers.

-So essentially speaking, what we're eating is losing its nutritional value when it's not raised on healthy soils.
+What we're eating is losing its nutritional value when it's not raised on healthy soils.
 Certified organic farming requires the use of complex organic fertilizers, manure, and compost.
 In contrast, conventional farming usually uses no more than a simple 3-component fertilizer.
 These conventional fertilizers contain varying ratios of only nitrogen, phosphorus and potassium.

 Organically Raised Plants Have To Fight For Survival